catshout/casisp-runtime/doc/integration.service.md

     "responseMessage": "Service model '<serviceId>' successfully parsed and deployment initiated."
 }
 ````
 Please check the Apache Camel log for the asynchronous deployment success.
-The Apache Camel log insode the Docker container can be checked either through the `hawtio` UI with
+The Apache Camel log inside the Docker container can be checked either through the `hawtio` UI with
 ````
 https://localhost:8443/hawtio
 ````